MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-additional-currencies.md

 4. Close the **G/L Account Card** page.

-### <a name="to-specify-exchange-rate-adjustment-method-for-vat-entries"></a>To specify exchange rate adjustment method for GST entries
+### To specify exchange rate adjustment method for GST entries

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup**, and then choose the related link.
 2. On the **General Ledger Setup** page, select the relevant method in the **GST Exchange Rate Adjustment** field.